SpudGunMan/SpudGunMan/EQMap2/README.md

 ![EarthQuakeMap](logo.jpg)

 # About
-This is a Earthquake Map Display for Raspberrypi Attached screen

-you can download alpha not currently its own repository till more testing done
+This is a Earthquake Map Display for Raspberrypi bullseye and Attached screen. you can download *alpha* not currently its own repository till more testing done

 This fork adds additoional features
 - command line output